greisane/gret/README.md

 ## UV: Relax Loops

 Relaxes selected UV edge loops to their respective length on the mesh.
-Can be used to rectify non-grid meshes that TexTools Rectify won't work on.
+Together with pins it can be used to rectify non-grid meshes that TexTools Rectify won't work on.
 Found in UV Editor → UV → Relax Loops.

 ![Demo](../readme/uvrelax-demo.gif?raw=true)